 The remainder of the ticket price is due on arrival to the Extranjera Experience, but all tickets are transferable.
 So if you can’t go, it is totally fine to sell your ticket or give it to a friend!

-An extra special option is to choose a homestay with a Puerto Vallarta extranjera, which provides a peek into how expat life feels here, and a further opportunity for connection (we work diligently to match up compatible hosts and guests).
+An extra special accommodation option for out-of-town visitors is to choose a homestay with a Puerto Vallarta extranjera, which provides a peek into how expat life feels here, and a further opportunity for connection (we work diligently to match up compatible hosts and guests).
 Prices for accommodation start at 800 pesos for the whole weekend.
 Accommodation is first-come, first-serve, so email me to see which rooms and homestays we still have available.

 Who You’ll Meet